TBD54566975/dwn-sql-store/sql-dialect-variations.md

 - When inserting values into a table, the inserted values are returned by default, unlike PostgreSQL and SQLite.

+- Does not support "if not exists" syntax when creating indexes, workaround is to create index only on a newly created table.

 ## PostgreSQL